-- Unable to train staff, test the updates system, or put new workflows in place due to delay with installation of 2014 CEHRT by the vendor. - Other vendor related delays. - Inability to meet Summary of Care objective due to inability of receiving hospital(s)/provider(s) to receive transmission (applies to using 2014 Stage 1 instead of 2014 Stage 2 only). - MU 2015-2017 Modification/Stage 3 Final Rule.
+- Software development delays. - Certification delays. - Implementation delays by the vendor. - Delays in release of the product or update by the vendor. - Unable to train staff, test the updates system, or put new workflows in place due to delay with installation of 2014 CEHRT by the vendor. - Other vendor related delays. - Inability to meet Summary of Care objective due to inability of receiving hospital(s)/provider(s) to receive transmission (applies to using 2014 Stage 1 instead of 2014 Stage 2 only). - MU 2015-2017 Modification/Stage 3 Final Rule.

-In October 2015, CMS published a revised Final Rule88 which updated MU requirements beginning in Program Year 2015.
+In October 2015, CMS published a revised Final Rule105 which updated MU requirements beginning in Program Year 2015.
 Under the modified rule, CQMs remained the same, but Stage 1 was eliminated and Stage 2 objectives were updated to include alternate exclusions for providers scheduled to be in Stage 1.
 In addition, Stage 3 requirements were defined.
 Due to SLR limitations in providing alternate exclusions separately for each measure, CMS approved a methodology for Program Year 2015 that presented providers who were scheduled to be in Stage 1 with two separate MU paths: in one path, all alternate exclusions were automatically accepted while in the second path providers were presented with Stage 2 objectives only.
 See Appendix 27 for the addendum submitted to CMS and approved on 3/10/2016.
-Beginning in 2017, Stage 2 is required for all EPs and EHs (note: in 2017, EPs and EHs also have the option to attest to Stage 3 per CMS FAQ 1825789).
+Beginning in 2017, Stage 2 is required for all EPs and EHs (note: in 2017, EPs and EHs also have the option to attest to Stage 3 per CMS FAQ 18257106).
 Beginning in 2018, Stage 2 will no longer be available and Stage 3 will be required for all EPs and EHs.

-2017 IPPS FINAL RULE
+2017 IPPS Final Rule

-The IPPS rule90 (published 8/22/2016) reduced the number of hospital CQMs available from 29 to 16 beginning in Program Year 2017.
+The IPPS rule107 (published 8/22/2016) reduced the number of hospital CQMs available from 29 to 16 beginning in Program Year 2017.
 Instead of reporting on 16 out of 29 CQMs from among at least three domains, EHs now are required to report on all 16.